Friday, January 24, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Top five best Wi-Fi 7 mesh systems of 2024: The battle-tested list

-You need a support client and a broadcaster to enjoy the new Wi-Fi standard.
+You need at least one supported client and a broadcaster to enjoy the new Wi-Fi standard.

-On the client side, most flagship phones released in the second part of 2023 and newer, such as the One Plus 11 5G or the Pixel 8 Pro, support the new standard.
+On the client side, most flagship phones released in the second part of 2023 and newer, such as the One Plus 11 5G or the Pixel 8 Pro, support the new standard—Apple’s latest iPhone 16 also does.
 Most new computers in 2024 and later will likely include a built-in Wi-Fi 7 adapter.
-For those that don't, there are hardware upgrade options where you can buy the chip and install it yourself.
+For those that don’t, there are hardware upgrade options where you can buy the chip and install it yourself.

 1. Asus ZenWiF BQ16 Pro